yandex-cloud/docs/en/data-proc/tutorials/run-spark-job.md

        }
      }
    ```
-1. Run the app build in the `spark-app` directory:
+1. Run the app build in the `spark-app` folder:

    ```bash
    sbt clean && sbt compile && sbt assembly